epics-extensions/EPNix/docs/contributing/guides/index.md

 # Guides

-[How-to guides] for EPNix developers.
+[How-to guides] for contributing to EPNix.

 ----